-Very low neutral test current and/or test voltage When the neutral test current is very low (less than 1 Ampere), reliable resistance measurements are not possible.
+When the neutral test current is very low (less than 1 Amperes), reliable resistance measurements are not possible.
 When the neutral test current is very low, particularly when accompanied by high neutral voltages, it is a positive indication that the neutral is open or nearly open.
 In this case the neutral should be presumed open and the LCD results will often be disregarded.
 Conversely, if the neutral current is very high and the voltage across the neutral is very low, maybe too low to measure accurately, it can be assumed that the neutral is in good condition.
+Remember Ohm's Law: R= V/I

 Think about both this way: If only a fraction of an amp passes through the neutral with a high level of voltage across the neutral (20 - 40 volts), it can be safely assumed that the neutral is open or nearly open.
 Or, if it takes only a fraction of a volt to drive high current (20 - 30 amps) through the neutral, the resistance is extremely low and the neutral should be considered healthy.

-Testing Long Cables The Ω -Check[®] comes with two reels of test lead, Reel A is a continuous 500' length and the other, Reel B, is also 500' but with connections every 100', permitting the user to reel out only as much cable is needed by opening the cable of Reel B at the nearest connector.
+Testing Long Cables

+The $\Omega$ -Check® comes with two reels of test lead, Reel A is a continuous 500' length and the other, Reel B, is also 500' but with connections every 100', permitting the user to reel out only as much cable is needed by opening the cable of Reel B at the nearest connector.
 Additional Reels of either A or B test lead may be used to test cables longer than 1000 feet.
 Field experience has shown that energized cables up to 2000 feet can generally be tested with the neutral connected to the system.
 At lengths beyond 2000 feet, the voltage drop in the test lead will not allow adequate current to be passed through the neutral.
 To insure reliable measurements, at least 1 Ampere of neutral current is required.
 Considerably longer lengths of cable could be tested, once de-energized, by disconnecting the neutral from the ground system to permit all the current the machine can deliver to travel only the neutral path under test.
-It is also Ω-CHECK[®] CONCENTRIC NEUTRAL RESISTANCE TESTER

-NEUTRAL UNDER TEST possible to test longer lengths of cable by excavating the cable near the middle and connecting the remote test lead at this midpoint of the cable and the Local at each end separately and testing the two sections individually.
+It is also possible to test longer lengths of cable by excavating the cable near the middle and connecting the remote test lead at this midpoint of the cable and the Local at each end separately and testing the two sections individually.